Staflank/Profile/README.md

 # Hi there, I'm Nurullah Mertel 👋
-I am currently a senior student of Electrical and Electronics Engineering and I am constantly pursuing to improve myself in the field of embedded systems and automation.
+I am currently a senior year student of Electrical and Electronics Engineering and I am constantly pursuing to improve myself in the field of embedded systems and automation.

 ### Motivation
 One day or day one